Demographics of Generation Alpha: Sweden

+Other Nordic Countries

 Other Nordic countries face the same situation.
 Denmark, Norway, Finland, and Iceland all saw their fertility rates decline in the late 2010s to between 1.49 and 1.71 from previously near replacement level, although their economies had already recovered from the Great Recession by that time.
 "The number of childless individuals is growing rapidly, and the number of women having three or more children is going down.
 This kind of fall is unheard of in modern times in Finland," family sociologist Anna Rotkirch told AFP.
 According to Statistics Finland, the total fertility rate of that country in 2019 was 1.35, the lowest on record.
 Causes for this decline include financial uncertainty, urbanization, rising unemployment, declining median income, and high cost of living.
 Falling fertility rates jeopardize the much prized Nordic welfare systems.
 Generous parental benefits, including subsidized childcare, have proven ineffective in halting the demographic decline.
 According to a 2020 report from Nordic Council of Ministers, the Finns were aging at a faster rate than any of their counterparts in the Nordic region.
 Statistics Finland predicted in 2019 that given current trends in fertility and migration, Finland's population would begin to decline by 2031.